CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/expose-eip/README.md

 To delete the Service, enter this command:

 ```
-kubectl delete services kuron-loadbalancer
+$ kubectl delete services kuron-loadbalancer
 ```

-To delete the Deployment, the ReplicaSet, and the Pods that are running the Hello World application, enter this command:
+To delete the `Deployment`, the `ReplicaSet`, and the `Pods` that are running the `kuron` application, enter this command:

 ```
-kubectl delete deployment kuron-deployment
+$ kubectl delete deployment kuron-deployment
 ```